Steven Brooks (lacrosse)

-Steven Brooks (born 1984) is a former professional lacrosse player and current professional coach.
-A two-time NCAA champion at Syracuse University, two-time Major League Lacrosse champion, 2025 Premier Lacrosse League champion as a coach, and a three-time Hall of Famer, Brooks retired from the New York Atlas of the Premier Lacrosse League in 2019.
-He was selected sixth overall in the 2008 Major League Lacrosse Collegiate Draft by the Chicago Machine.
+Steven Brooks (born 1984) is an American former professional lacrosse player and current professional head coach.
+A two-time NCAA champion at Syracuse University, a two-time Major League Lacrosse champion, and a two-time Premier Lacrosse League champion as a coach, Brooks is also a three-time Hall of Famer.
+He was selected sixth overall in the 2008 Major League Lacrosse Collegiate Draft by the Chicago Machine and later retired from the New York Atlas of the Premier Lacrosse League in 2019.

-He played high school lacrosse for Libertyville High School in Libertyville, Illinois, before completing a postgraduate year at Bridgton Academy.
-He was later inducted into the Bridgton Academy Hall of Fame in September 2023.
-Brooks played college lacrosse at Syracuse University, where he had a standout career, earning first-team All-American honors and receiving the McLaughlin Award as the nation's top midfielder.
-During his time with the Orange, he captured two NCAA Men's Lacrosse championships.
+Brooks played high school lacrosse at Libertyville High School in Libertyville, Illinois, before completing a postgraduate year at Bridgton Academy.
+He played college lacrosse at Syracuse, where he earned first-team All-American honors and received the McLaughlin Award as the nation's top midfielder, while helping lead the Orange to two NCAA Division I championships.

 In January 2020, immediately following his retirement, Brooks was named assistant coach of the New York Atlas in the PLL, becoming the first former PLL player to transition into a coaching role.
-He currently serves as the team’s offensive coordinator and assistant coach, and helped lead the Atlas to their first PLL Championship in 2025.
+As the team's offensive coordinator and assistant coach, he helped lead the Atlas to their first PLL Championship in 2025.

+In January 2026, Brooks was named head coach of the Carolina Chaos of the Premier Lacrosse League becoming the first former Premier Lacrosse League player to serve as a head coach.
+In March 2026, Brooks led the Chaos to the 2026 PLL Championship Series title.
+With the victory, Brooks became the first coach in league history to win both the PLL Championship and the Championship Series back-to-back.

 In recognition of his contributions to the sport, Brooks has been inducted into multiple halls of fame, including the Bridgton Academy Hall of Fame in 2023, the Libertyville High School Hall of Fame and the Illinois Sports Hall of Fame (both in 2025).